BREAKING TODAY! Permanent Nationwide Block of Short Barreled Rifle & Pistol Brace Rule Fight Change!

 What is the current status of the ATF's pistol brace rule?

-The ATF's pistol brace rule has been officially vacated nationwide by a court.
-However, the Department of Justice (DOJ) is still enforcing the underlying legal theory that firearms with pistol braces can be classified as Short Barreled Rifles (SBRs) under the NFA.
+The ATF's pistol brace rule has been officially vacated nationwide by a court ruling.
+However, the Department of Justice (DOJ) is reportedly continuing to enforce the same underlying legal theory that brace pistols can be classified as Short Barreled Rifles (SBRs) under the NFA.

 Related News